-Why Do Dogs Excessively Bark?
+Why Do Dogs Bark Excessively?

-- Attention.
-Excessive barking can be used to signal the dog is hungry, needs to go out, or just wants some attention.
+A greeting bark is usually a friendly bark.
+It can become a lot when the greeting is given to everyone the dog meets.
+Excessive barking can signal the dog is hungry, needs to go out, or just wants some attention.

 How to Stop Excessive Barking